Firearms

 FFL license types

 There are eleven different FFL options, and they will fall under the three categories we mentioned (manufacturer, importer, and dealer).
-To see the full list of all eleven FFLs and their descriptions, click the link here
+To see the full list of all eleven FFLs and their descriptions, refer to this fact sheet shared by ATF.

 Step 3: Complete an Online FFL Course